Thoughts10 Dec 2019

 Finally, ensure they are SMART:

-A proper redesign process requires looking beyond a single desire and gaining a deeper understanding of where the business is headed, vs where it?s at currently.
-The process may start with a chat around websites you?ve seen out there and like.
-However, in today?s digital landscape we must identify and consider the customer more than ever, which begins with identifying key touchpoints within your customers journey.
+The process may start with a chat around websites you've seen and like.
+However, in today's digital landscape we must identify and consider the customer more than ever, which begins with identifying key touchpoints within your customers journey.

 Defining Your Audience